-- 1. Turn the ignition key to "LOCK" position.
-Make sure the parking brake is set. - 2.
+- Turn the ignition key to "LOCK" position.
+Make sure the parking brake is on. - 2.
 Pry up the cover with a flat-bladed screwdriver or equivalent.

-- 3. Insert the screwdriver or equivalent into the hole to push down the shift lock override button.
+- Insert the screwdriver or equivalent into the hole to push down the shift lock override button.
 You can shift out of "P" position only while pushing the button. - 4.
 Shift into "N" position. - 5.
-Insert the cover. - 6.
-Start the engine.
+Insert the cover. - Start the engine.
 For your safety, keep the brake pedal depressed.